Visa Traveler

 Why?
 Because the immigration officers are aware of the stringent US visa screening.
 They are convinced that you have been screened well already.

 Every time I’m entering a new country, the immigration officers flip through every page of my Indian passport until they see my US visa.
 The search for something in my passport ends right when they see my US visa.
-They stamp me in and say “welcome”.
+They stamp me in and say “Welcome”.

 As you can see from the information above, there are many benefits of US visa that are highly advantageous to you as a traveler with a weak passport.